saltstack/salt/doc/topics/troubleshooting/master.rst

 =========================================

-Depending on your OS (this is most common on Ubuntu due to apt-get) you may sometimes encounter times where your highstate, or other long running commands do not return output.
+Depending on your OS (this is most common on Ubuntu due to apt-get) you may sometimes encounter times where a :py:func:`state.apply
+<salt.modules.state.apply_>`, or other long running commands do not return
+output.

 .. note::
     A number of timing issues were resolved in the 2014.1 release of Salt.